SB-1967

 Plain Language

-Utilization review organizations, disability insurers, and specialized health insurers that use AI tools — whether directly or through contracted entities — must ensure those tools base their determinations on individualized enrollee clinical data, including the enrollee's medical history, individual clinical circumstances as presented by the requesting provider, and other relevant clinical information from the enrollee's records.
+Utilization review organizations, disability insurers, and specialized health insurers using AI tools must ensure those tools base their determinations on individualized enrollee clinical data — including medical history, clinical circumstances presented by the requesting provider, and other relevant clinical record information.
 The AI tool may not base its determination solely on a group dataset.
-This requirement applies to the entity using the AI tool even if a third party actually operates the tool.
+This applies both to entities that directly use AI tools and those that contract with third parties that use AI tools.

 Statutory Text